navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 ```csharp
 let v = 2 + 3 * (3 * arg.value);
 ```
-Use a space between each operand and operator.

 ## Template Strings
 Template strings are strings delimited with backtick (`) characters, allowing for multi-line strings for string interpolation with embedded object identifiers.